MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-conditional-access.md

-There are steps you'll need to take in Windows Defender Security Center, the Intune portal, and Azure AD portal.
+There are steps you'll need to take in Microsoft Defender Security Center, the Intune portal, and Azure AD portal.

 > [!NOTE]
 > You'll need a Microsoft Intune environment, with Intune managed and Azure AD joined Windows 10 devices.

 Take the following steps to enable conditional access:
-- Step 1: Turn on the Microsoft Intune connection from Windows Defender Security Center
+- Step 1: Turn on the Microsoft Intune connection from Microsoft Defender Security Center
 - Step 2: Turn on the Microsoft Defender ATP integration in Intune
 - Step 3: Create the compliance policy in Intune
 - Step 4: Assign the policy